KDE/documentation-docs-krita-org/reference_manual/dockers/text_properties.rst

 Conversely, some properties do not inherit at all.
 These properties usually get added on top of one another, but the precise behaviour is described in their entry.

 .. _font_relative_units:

 Font Relative Units
 ~~~~~~~~~~~~~~~~~~~

 Some properties allow for font relative units.
 The meaning of these units also depend on inheritance mechanics.
 All font relative units will try to use the current font metrics.
 However, when said font metric is :ref:`_text_property_font_size` or :ref:`_text_property_line_height` related, and the property being edited is one of those itself, it will instead be relative to the inherited size.
+The word :term:`Advance` is a technical term that refers to how much a glyph will advance the line.
+It is similar to the glyph width in horizontal and glyph height in vertical writing modes.

 Em
     The current font size (or inherited font size in the case of Font Size).